saikrishnarao2/cordova-plugin-streaming-media-vlc/README.md

 # Cordova Streaming Media plugin

-For iOS and Android, by [Nicholas Hutchind](https://github.com/nchutchind)
+For iOS and Android, by [Saikrishna](https://github.com/saikrishnarao2)

 ## Description